civilZgo/civilZgo/README.md

   I started my programmer life with nodejs (mostly because of whatsapp-bot), tried nodejs and soon got into JavaScript / TypeScript. 🪐
 </p>
 <p align="center">
-  Hardiansyah, mika, Gilang has been my partner for the last 1 year in the field of Web Development.
+  Hardiansyah, mika, Gilang has been my partner for the last 1 year in the field of whatsapp-bot development.
 </p>
 <br />
 <h2 align="center">Languages and Tools:</h2>